 Destinations are organized in three categories: Civic Destinations, Recreational Destinations, and Commercial Destinations.
-Civic destinations include civic institutions and outdoor spaces in institutional use.
+Civic destinations include civic institutions and outdoor spaces in institutional uses.
 Schools and cemeteries are further identified within the civic category due to their importance within the city.
-Recreational destinations include parks and public open spaces of different sizes, from pocket parks to the Rouge River natural area.
+Recreational destinations public open spaces and City parks.
 Commercial destinations are a special category of non-residential uses that serve a local rather than regional customer base due to their size, hours of operation, and the specific category of business.
 These include neighborhood-supportive services where a significant share of customers are located nearby (See Fig. 11).

-- Civic Destination: General includes any zoning district within which the institutional use is allowed, and is restricted only to allowed institutional uses. - Civic Destination: School should match the predominant zoning district of surrounding properties. - Civic Destination: Cemetery includes the Public Property District. - Recreation Destinations include the Public Property District. - Commercial Destinations are intended for new zoning categories which limit development and operational parameters necessary to promote compatibility with surroundings.
+- Civic Destination: Generally includes any zoning district within which the institutional use is allowed, and is restricted only to allowed institutional uses. - Civic Destination: School should match the predominant zoning district of surrounding properties. - Civic Destination: Cemetery includes the Public Property District. - Recreation Destinations include the Public Property District. - Commercial Destinations are intended for new zoning categories which limit development and operational parameters necessary to promote compatibility with surroundings.